memgraph/docs/docs/import-data/overview.md

 :::tip

-If you can choose the format of the data you want to import, the fastest way to import data into Memgraph at the moment is by using the [LOAD CSV clause](/import-data/files/load-csv-clause.md).
+If you can choose the format of the data you want to import, the fastest way to import data into Memgraph is by using the [LOAD CSV clause](/import-data/files/load-csv-clause.md).

 :::